zotroneneis/zotroneneis.github.io/_posts/2018-08-01-blog-post-day-10-and-11.md

 ## Data classes

 Note: When using Python 3.7 we can also use [dataclasses](https://docs.python.org/3/library/dataclasses.html) for creating immutable classes!
+Data classes are discussed in more detail on [day 16 to 18](http://alpopkes.com/posts/2018/08/coding-challenge-day-16-to-18/).